wsugarman/durabletask-azurestorage-scaler/README.md

 - **`endpointSuffix`** - Optional suffix for the Azure Storage service URLs.
 This value is only required when `cloud` is `Private`.
 Otherwise, the value is automatically derived for well-known cloud environments
 - **`maxActivitiesPerWorker`** - Optional maximum number of activity work items that a single worker may process at any time.
 This is equivalent to `MaxConcurrentActivityFunctions`in Azure Durable Functions and `MaxConcurrentTaskActivityWorkItems` in the Durable Task Framework (DTFx).
 Must be greater than 0.
 Defaults to `10`
 - **`maxOrchestrationsPerWorker`** - Optional maximum number of orchestration work items that a single worker may process at any time.
 This is equivalent to `MaxConcurrentOrchestratorFunctions` in Azure Durable Functions and `MaxConcurrentTaskOrchestrationWorkItems` in the Durable Task Framework (DTFx).
 Must be greater than 0.
 Defaults to `5`
+- **`scalerAddress`** - Required address for the scaler service within the Kubernetes cluster.
+The format of the address is `<scaler-service-name>.<scaler-kubernetes-namespace>:<port>`.
+By default, the chart uses port `4370` while the service name and namespace are dependent on the Helm installation command.
+For example, an installation like `helm install -n keda dtfx-scaler wsugarman/durabletask-azurestorage-scaler` would use the address `dtfx-scaler.keda:4370`.
+For more details, please see the [service template](/charts/durabletask-azurestorage-scaler/templates/03-service.yaml) in the Helm chart
 - **`taskHubName`** - Optional name of the Durable Task Framework (DTFx) task hub.
 This name is used when determining the name of blob containers, tables, and queues related to the application.
 Defaults to `TestHubName`
 - **`useManagedIdentity`** - Optionally indicates that AAD pod identity or workload identity should be used to authenticate between the scaler and the Azure Storage account.
 If `true`, `Account` must be specified, and the appropriate annotations, bindings, and/or labels must be configured for the deployment.
 Defaults to `false`